srgrr/RustUdemy/README.md

 ```

 Arrays have its size limited to 32.
 They're optimized to be stored in the current function's stack and I guess this limitation comes from there too.

+# Exercise C

+This exercise, named `c_simple_types` in the root of this repo, is a simple exercise about types.
+It's easy to understand and follow.